Ready to find the perfect college degree?

-If you’re naturally organized and enjoy the challenge of managing logistics and solving problems, consider a career as a meeting, convention or event planner.
-The business and financial professionals who choose this rapidly growing career handle the planning of large business, non-profit and personal gatherings and events that range from large parties to serious professional conferences.
-An undergraduate degree can prepare you for this flourishing career.
+Are you an organized person who enjoys the challenge of managing logistics and solving problems?
+You might want to consider a career as a meeting and event planner.
+Business and financial professionals who choose this rapidly growing career handle the planning of:

 - Organizing equipment and activities